What are dry eyes?

 - Refresh pm.
 This is an ointment that can be placed in the lower eyelids at bedtime, which increases comfort.

-- Restasis.
-This is a prescription drop that can be used if over-the-counter drops aren’t effective by themselves.
+- Restasis or Xiidra.
+These are prescription drops that can be used if over-the-counter drops aren’t effective by themselves.

 - Punctal Plugs.
-These are very tiny soft plugs placed in the punctum (or tear duct) to block tear drainage and help keep productive tears on the surface of the cornea.
+These are very tiny soft plugs placed in the punctum (or tear duct) to block tear drainage and help keep productive tears on the surface of the eye.